eringerli/esp32-aog/README.md

 1. connect the ESP32 over USB
 1. click on upload (the tile with the arrow)

+Alternatively you can use the OTA-update in the WebUI: go to the last tab and upload a new image.

 ## Configuration

 All configuration is done in the WebUI.
 To connect to the created hotspot of the esp32, using a mobile device is normaly the simplest solution.

 To get the IP-adress of the esp32, go to your wifi-settings and look for the gateway-address or use a portscanner.
 Alternatively, connect the ESP32 to the USB and open a monitor on it.
-It should print the SSID/IP address.
+It should print the SSID/IP address when booting.

 After login in to the WebUI, you can then change the wifi to whatever you like.
 The esp32 tries to login, and if that fails, makes a new hotspot with the given ssid/password.

 **The configuration is saved as long as there is no complete clearing of the flash of the esp32.** To  reset to the defaults, you either press the button in the WebUi or erase the flash of the esp32 with platformio/your editor.
 A new upload of the firmware doesn't affect the saved settings.

 ## Updating the repository
 As there are sometimes new repositories/submodules added, enter the following to update:
 1. go to the esp32-aog repository and open a git bash-terminal